National Television and Computer Recycling Scheme

 Scheme Recycling Drop Off Points

-Scheme recycling drop off points and recycling events will gradually roll out over the next 18 months in areas in metropolitan, regional and remote Australia.
+Scheme recycling drop off points and recycling events are located across metropolitan, regional and remote Australia.

 30 June 2015: Update Reverse E-Waste co-regulatory arrangement under review

 The review of Reverse E-Waste is in its final stages, and a decision will be made by 17 July 2015.

 Key Dates for Liable Parties in financial year 2015-16

 Find out more about key dates for liable parties in the financial year 2015-16.

 Operational Review of the National Television and Computer Recycling Scheme